Table of Contents

-The BES870XL gives not only volumetric controls and a built-in grinder but also all the trinkets such as a milk jug, filter holder, a dose trimming tool, and a cleaning kit.
+The top product in our list has to come with all the accessories you need.
+The BES870XL gives not only volumetric controls and a built in grinder for the beans but also all the trinkets such as a milk jug, filter holder, a dose trimming tool, and a cleaning kit.

 The one downside of the BES870XL?
 It requires regular maintenance.
-But then again, what best espresso machine doesn’t?
+But then again, what espresso machine doesn’t?
 That is, if you want it to last.
 Even this drawback has an upside as the BES870XL is equipped with a sensor that notifies you when it’s due for a cleaning.

 The LED display is nothing too complicated to work with.
 It shows the water temperature, when the steam is ready, and also the classic on/off indicator.